fermartel/ProducerConsumer/README.md

 npm test
 ```

-Once these commands have successfully executed, it should show all tests passing, meaning that the application is behaving as expected.
+Once the command has successfully executed, it should show all tests passing, meaning that the application is behaving as expected.

 # Configuration